eliaszea/finite-absorber-ML/README.md

 **6. FEEDBACK & CONTACT INFORMATION**

 Your questions, suggestions, and feedback can help improve the quality of this software.
-Feel free to contact me at
+Feel free to reach out:

 	Elias Zea (zea@kth.se)
 	Marcus Wallenberg Laboratory for Sound and Vibration Research